-UPDATE (24 November 2020): the Bath Open Access Fund is close to being fully spent for the current budget year due to a rapid increase in the number of APC funding requests.
+UPDATE (6 January 2021): the Bath Open Access Fund is now fully spent for the current budget year due to a rapid increase in the number of APC funding requests.
 If you have lodged a request but no longer require the funding, please let us know so that we can release the amount back into the fund.

 If you aren't funded by a Research Council, Wellcome/COAF partner, or other funding body which may be able to pay for your open access fee, then you may have the option of using the Bath Open Access Fund.

 The Library’s Open Access Team can advise on whether your journal is eligible (email details to email@example.com).

 Please submit your request via our APC request form.
 Having this formal record of your request helps when processing invoices and reporting to funding bodies.

 Please note: funding is allocated on a first-come first-served basis so we cannot guarantee that funds will always be available.
 Since many journals require you to agree to the payment when you submit your article, it is a good idea to ensure you have funding before you proceed with the submission process.
 Do not commit to paying an APC until you have received confirmation of funding from the Open Access team.

 The funding year is 1 August to 31 July and all invoices must be received by the open access team by 30 June each year in order to be paid during the funding period.
 Please forward all invoices and reminders to firstname.lastname@example.org

 If your request for funding is approved, we will earmark the amount of the APC for you until the invoice is paid.
 If your article is not accepted by the journal, or you no longer require funding for the specified article, please let the team know as soon as possible.
 Funding is approved for a specified article in a specified journal - it cannot be transferred to a different one.